JiahaoShen0510/JiahaoShen0510/README.md

 Previously studied in James Madison University with B.A. in History & Asian Studies (2014.1-2017.12), and University of Oklahoma with M.Ed. in Higher Education (2018.8-2020.12).

 ## Education History: Other Education
-Currently receiving the Japanese language training at Fukuoka International Academy (since 2021.7), as the necessary part of transitioning the life into Fukuoka, Japan.
+Completed Japanese language training at Fukuoka International Academy (2022.4-2024.3), as the necessary part of transitioning the life into Fukuoka, Japan.

 Completed the whole K-12 Education at Shanghai Qingyun School (2000-2012).